 Easy DIY to Age New Clay Pots: Vintage Terra Cotta Pots

 Love the look of old Vintage Clay pots?
 Here is a quick and easy DIY process to make your new pots look like vintage, aged terra cotta pots that have been in your garden for years.
-This easy DIY idea to age new clay pots will have you running to the store for new pots.
+This easy DIY idea to age pots will have you running to the store for supplies.
+Let me show you how to make your own.

 How to Age New Clay Pots